xesco/castools/docs/CASFILE.md

 ```

 For example: Load=0xC000, End=0xC200 → 512 bytes (0x200) of program data

-**Important:** This length tells you how many bytes of program data follow the data header.

 **Parsing approach:** Since BINARY/BASIC files always have exactly 2 blocks (file header + data block), and the address calculation tells you the program data length, after reading the data header and the calculated number of program data bytes, the file is complete.